deannabosschert/real-time-web-2021/README.md

 ### 🐒 API
 _What external data source is featured in your project and what are its properties?_

-Somethingsomething
+Unsplash API

 #### Properties

 #### Rate limiting
+- Unsplash: max 4000 per uur
-Volgens de Dropbox Paper API kunnen maximaal 500 users connecten in dev, daarna moet je voor een Production-pack gaan
+- Volgens de Dropbox Paper API kunnen maximaal 500 users connecten in dev, daarna moet je voor een Production-pack gaan

 ### 💽 Data cleaning
 _What has been done with the fetched data?_What has been done with the initial data?
 Cleaning pattern?